 - Course covers basic rules and situational analysis

-- Tech A officials can referee matches at a sanctioned tournament
+- Technical A officials can referee matches at a sanctioned tournament

-- All players must complete Tech A officiating training
+- All players must complete Technical A officiating training

-- Clinic taught by a Level 2 Racquetball Manitoba official/referee
+- Clinic taught by a Level 2 Racquetball Canada official/referee

 - Completion of a written exam which includes knowledge of rules, visual analysis and interpretation of rule application as it pertains to court situations.
 The emphasis is on game situations, as proper interpretation of the rules is critical.